onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 [Music]
 [Music]
 cd3 unit 9
-tape script 9.1 the bear and
+tapescript 9.1 the bear and
 the travelers one where were the travelers walking along a country road - why are they going to the city because